A Night Out on the East End, Part One (Bloomfield, Garfield, Highland Park)

-There’s so much to do on the East End, we couldn’t fit it all in one post.
+There’s so much to do on the East End, we couldn’t fit it all in one post (see part two!)
 Bloomfield, Garfield, and Highland Park, on the northern end of the neighborhood, are a combination of Bohemian industrial chic and cozy, old school Pittsburgh charm.
-This area has some of the city’s trendiest new restaurants as well as classic favorites.
+As such, these neighborhoods have attracted some of the city’s trendiest restaurants and bars.

 A Night Out on the East End, Part 1 (Bloomfield, Garfield, Highland Park)